Dr Maria Beger

 - Location: 8.02 Manton

-- Research Area: Maria is a quantitative marine ecologist and conservation scientist integrating field data, spatial models and decision science to find conservation solutions that link theory and practice.
+- Areas of expertise: Maria is a quantitative marine ecologist and conservation scientist integrating field data, spatial models and decision science to find conservation solutions that link theory and practice.

 I am a conservation ecologist with complementary interests in coral reef ecology and spatial conservation prioritization.
 I mostly work in the Coral Triangle, the Pacific, the Western Indian Ocean, Japan and Australia.
 I also work in projects dealing with fish biomass predictions, climate change science, ecosystem services, and global evaluations of protected areas.
 Current themes I work on are: